amukh1/Ritchie-Plus-Plus/readme.md

 hi
 ```

-Note: If you choose to try out the example sin the example folder, you will need to compile them using r++ on your system
+Note: If you choose to try out the examples in the example folder, you will need to compile them using r++ on your system

 <!-- ## Wanna learn more? check out the docs: [Visit docs](https://ritchie.js.org/docs) -->